them-es/Billy/readme.txt

 * You can also help translate the plugin into your language: [them.es](https://them.es/plugins/billy/docs "them.es") (them.es user account required) or [translate.wordpress.org](https://translate.wordpress.org/projects/wp-plugins/billy "translate.wordpress.org") (WordPress.org user account required)

 == Changelog ==

+= 2.0.0 =
+* All blocks haven been migrated to Blocks API v3
+* Optimization of the overall codebase with improvements to the performance
+* The financial year can now be defined
+* Invoices, quotes and accounting records can now be downloaded as a native spreadsheet file (XLSX, ODS, CSV)
+* Accounting block: Removed translation strings in table block and added custom placeholders (see v1.11.0)
+* Generated PDFs now support emojis (by converting them to image files via the WordPress CDN) - this behaviour can be disabled
+* Enabled editor notes support (WordPress 6.9+ is required)
+* New banner and icon
+* Tested up to WordPress 6.9 (pre-release)
+* Bumb minimum WordPress version to v6.6
+* Bumb required PHP version to v8.2

 = 1.12.0 =
 * Refactor frontend assets and blocks